mutgen-gpt4-based/MutGen-LLM-Based-Research/readme.md

 Inside `dataset_train/train_ast_cluster/`, you will find the **secondary dataset** — the same dataset used to train the **RNN models from Tufano et al.**

-This secondary dataset was also filtered to maintain only **True Positives (TPs)** where the GumTree modifications occur on nodes that are part of the main dataset coverage.
+This secondary dataset was also filtered to maintain only **Tranformation Pairs** where the GumTree modifications occur on nodes that are part of the main dataset coverage.

 The folder `Step2/dataset_csv/` contains the **filtered main dataset**, while the remaining folders define the **LangGraph configuration** for guiding the LLM in the mutant generation task.